SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ```

 We can use different properties in the same style.
 For example, in `labelStyle` we are setting the height of the presenter to 25 scaled pixels and the font size to 12 scaled pixels.
-Also, we are using `EnvironmentColor(#base)` for obtaining the default background colour according to the current theme.
-Because the colour will change according to the theme that used in the image.
+Also, we are using `EnvironmentColor(#base)` for obtaining the default background color according to the current theme.
+Because the color will change according to the theme that is used in the image.

-### Defining a presenter for the Editor
+### Defining a presenter for the editor

-For the main presenter, we will build a mini-text-viewer in which we will be able to change the size and the font of the text that we are viewing.
+For the main presenter, we will build a mini-text viewer in which we will be able to change the size and font of the text that we are viewing.

 ```
 SpPresenter << #CustomStylesPresenter